Howard Florey: Early life and education

-In 1906, the family moved to Coreega, a mansion in the Adelaide suburb of Mitcham.
+In 1906, the family moved to "Coreega", a mansion in the Adelaide suburb of Mitcham.
 Florey attended Unley Park School, a local private school, taking the 2 mi trip to school each day in a horse-drawn tram with Mollie Clampett, a friend who lived in the rectory adjacent to Coreega.
 At school he acquired the lifelong nickname "Floss", this being, like "Florrie", a common diminutive form of "Florence".
 He transferred to Kyre College, a private boys' school, in 1908.
-In 1911 he entered St Peter's College, Adelaide where he excelled in chemistry, physics, mathematics and history.
+In 1911, he entered St Peter's College, Adelaide, where he excelled in chemistry, physics, mathematics and history.
 He played various sports for the school: cricket, Australian football, tennis, and track and field athletics as a sprinter and high jumper.
 The cost of his education was covered by four scholarships.
 He served in the Senior Cadets, in which he was commissioned as a second lieutenant in August 1916.
 After the First World War broke out in 1914, he wished to enlist, but parental permission was required and was not forthcoming.
 He was head boy in his final year at school, and was ranked twelfth in the state in his final examinations.

-Rather than become a business man like his father, Florey elected to follow in the footsteps of his sister, who studied medicine.
+Rather than become a businessman like his father, Florey elected to follow in the footsteps of his sister Hilda, who studied medicine.
 He entered the University of Adelaide in March 1917, his fees paid entirely by a state scholarship.
-This was fortunate; his father died from a heart attack on 15 September 1918, and his shoe company was found to be insolvent and went into liquidation.
-Coreega and other properties had to be sold, and in 1920 the family moved into a bungalow in Glen Osmond.
+This allowed him to continue his studies after his father died from a heart attack on 15 September 1918, and the shoe company was found to be insolvent and went into liquidation.
+Coreega and other properties had to be sold, and in 1920, the family moved into a bungalow in Glen Osmond.
 Florey participated in university athletics and tennis.
-He was an editor of the Medical Students' Society's Review and theAdelaide University Magazine.
+He was an editor of the Medical Students' Society's Review and the Adelaide University Magazine.
 It was through the latter that he met Mary Ethel Hayter Reed, a fellow medical student, when he asked her to contribute an article on Women in Medicine.